la2050/archive/_projects/2015/hollywood-curling-building-the-san-fernando-valley-curling-center-in-los-angeles.md

    Youth Speak Collective
    YMCA
    Local public, private, and charter schools
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- The estimate for moving into our own facility is approximately $645,000.
-This includes permitting & professional fees, ice making equipment and installation, HVAC requirements, construction & build out costs, rent deposit to secure the lease, and contingency.
-To cover this amount we’ve got a multi-faceted approach to our fundraising:

-   General Fund - $90K on hand.
-Through fundraising specific tasks such as our recent Viking River Cruise raffle, as well as leagues, lessons and corporate parties.

-   Solicited Donations/ Member Contributions - $200K.
-Pledges from our 100+ members, as well as solicited donations from other clubs.

-   Crowdfunding - Goal: $90-100K.
-Using a site like Indiegogo, we will appeal to the wider curling community in Canada and the US, and plan on utilizing our network within the high performance curling community around the globe to help spread the word and make the campaign go viral.

-   Corporate Sponsorship - Goal: $50-100K.
-With the number of people who will come through the door, particularly during the Olympic years, we plan to utilize our non-profit status to sell sponsorship opportunities

-   Presales - $25K.
-Through group sales sites such as Groupon or Living Social we can offer advanced deals for learn to curl classes.

-   Loans- $50-100K (max $250K available) - Utilizing an interest-free loan program from World Curling Federation, with funds earmarked for the building of new brick & mortar facilities.

-   In Kind Donations- $30-50K.
-From construction materials, furniture, office equipment, contractor fees, and professional fees.

-   Total Estimated Fundraising Goals: $545K

-   The LA2050 grant would help us bridge that last gap to get us to our goal, and allow us to build the curling club that Los Angeles deserves.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': >-
-  $100,000 will go towards the facility start up budget, approximately $645,000.
-  This money will ensure the implementation of the programming and further fundraising required to reach our goals.

-   Allocation of grant funds:
-   $50,000 professional and permitting fees*
-   $20,000 rent deposit
-   $20,000 Ice maintenance equipment
-   $10,000 toward build-out costs (construction materials and/or contractor fees)

-   *In the event that we are able to obtain pro bono work from some of our vendors, any balance will be applied toward buildout and ice plant costs.
 How do you plan to scale the success of your proposal?: |- Success will be measured by our ability:
    - To offer the benefits of five sheets of quality, curling specific ice to all who access Hollywood Curling